Madhavan Chandradathan: Biography

 Madhavan Chandradathan was born to Madhavan and Vasumathy, in Varkala.
 He graduated in chemical engineering from the Government Engineering College, Thrissur in 1971 and secured a master's degree (MTech) from the Birla Institute of Technology in 1985.

-Chandradathan started his career in 1972, by joining the Indian Space Research Organization (ISRO) where he worked for the SLV-3 project, the development of solid propellant formulations.
-He also contributed to the realization of solid motors for SLV-3, ASLV and PSLV projects.
+Chandradathan started his career in 1972, by joining the Indian Space Research Organisation (ISRO) where he worked for the SLV-3 project, the development of solid propellant formulations.
+He also contributed to the realisation of solid motors for SLV-3, ASLV and PSLV projects.
 Later, Chandradathan took up the assignment of developing rocket nozzles primarily for solid motors.
 He became the head of the ablative nozzle production unit in 2000, where he remained till 2004.
 During this period, his team developed the flex nozzle for the S200 motor and the S200 booster for the GSLV Mk-III project.

 He was promoted to Chief Executive of the Solid Propellant Plant (SPROB) for the PSLV and GSLV boosters.
 In this position, Chandradrathan oversaw the establishment of a new Solid Propellant Plant (SPP), which was commissioned in 2008.

 Chandradathan became the Director of the Satish Dhawan Space Centre, SHAR (SDSC), in 2008.
 During his tenure as the Director, Chandradathan is reported to have contributed to the improvement of production levels of solid boosters.
 He is also credited with two ground tests for S200 segments of the GSLV Mk-III, expansion of the facilities, and the development of a new Mission Control Centre and Launch Control Centre.

 In January 2013, he became the Director of the Liquid Propulsion Systems Centre (LPSC), which controlled the Thiruvananthapuram, Mahendragiri and Bangalore campuses of the ISRO.
 In June 2014, he was made the Director of the Vikram Sarabhai Space Centre (VSSC).

-He was also the head of the launch authorization board of Chandrayaan-1 project.
+He was also the head of the launch authorisation board of Chandrayaan-1 project.

 In May 2016, the Government of Kerala appointed MC Dathan as the scientific advisor to chief minister Pinarayi Vijayan.